 - Get organized.
 You are the boss.
 No one is going to tell you what to do each day.
 We are here to support you if you need help with specific things, but it’s no one’s job but your own to decide what needs to get done in a day, what you need to work on, what takes priority, where you go, what time you show up, etc. Find a system that works for you.
 Always keep a notebook on hand for writing down ideas and things that need to get done.
 Add things to your calendar with reminders so you make sure you’re on track.

 - Prioritize.
-Each morning, write down the one-three MOST IMPORTANT things for you to accomplish that day.
+Each morning, write down the 1-3 MOST IMPORTANT things for you to accomplish that day.
 Even though we are trying to do big stuff, it all starts with tiny tasks.
-If you can accomplish those one-three things you are already getting more done than most people.
+If you can accomplish those 1-3 things you are already getting more done than most people.
 In the beginning, it could be simple things like make it through this training program, take a lender out to coffee, take yourself to see a house.
-As you get working with clients it could be booking showings for a client, looking up comps for a client, or following up on a lead.
-When you’re ready to start growing your business it might be spend 10 minutes writing about plans, goals, dreams so you can start to give yourself some direction, attend a conference or seminar or class to expand your knowledge, connect with other industry professionals to learn from them, etc. The point is, you need to work be clear each day what you need to get done.
+Once you get working with clients it could be booking showings for a client, looking up comps for a client, or following up on a lead.
+When you’re ready to start growing your business it might be spend 10 minutes writing about plans, goals, dreams so you can start to give yourself some direction, attend a conference or seminar or class to expand your knowledge, connect with other industry professionals to learn from them, etc. The point is, you need to work to be clear each day on what you need to get done.
 And it doesn’t have to be huge, because in a day, what is small will become something huge in a month or a year.

 - Learn!
 The best way that I have found to continue to be motivated to do this work is to always be learning.
 I personally love audiobooks and podcasts, but I also love meeting with other people in real life who have done something that I want to do, whether it’s coffee or a class.
 I am not in the car if I do not have an audiobook or podcast on.
 To me, driving is a waste of time if I’m not learning something.
 Even if my kiddos are in the car, I feel like most of the stuff I listen to is probably good for them to hear as well.
 I also find that re-listening to my favorite books and episodes a few months later gives me a completely new experience and I pull something different from them each time.
 Some things to remember: you don’t have to love everything about it, if you don’t like something someone is saying, forget it!
 Only take the stuff that works for you.
 But hearing what others are doing and working on is a great way to expand your ideas of what is possible.